manicminer/ansible-auto-scaling-tutorial/README.md

 aws_secret_access_key = <your_secret_key_here>
 ```

-We’ll be using the ec2.py dynamic inventory script for Ansible so we can address our EC2 instances by attribute instead of hard coding hostnames into an inventory file.
+We'll be using the ec2.py dynamic inventory script for Ansible so we can address our EC2 instances by various attributes instead of hard coding hostnames into an inventory file.
 It's not included with the Ubuntu distribution(s) of Ansible, so we'll grab it from GitHub.
 Place [ec2.py](https://raw.githubusercontent.com/ansible/ansible/stable-1.9/plugins/inventory/ec2.py) and [ec2.ini](https://raw.githubusercontent.com/ansible/ansible/stable-1.9/plugins/inventory/ec2.ini) into `/etc/ansible/inventory` (creating that directory if absent)

 Modify `/etc/ansible/ansible.cfg` to use that directory as the inventory source: